 You can also explore Igreja Santa Do Castelo, the grand cathedral where warriors’ Knights are buried.
-The city also has an amazing museum, Ncleo islmic.
+The city also has an amazing museum, Ncleo Islamic.
 Highlighting this is an ancient and rare figure vase.

-There is also a series of sea caves and strange shaped cliffs, Alternatively, they are possible when visiting them during a relaxing sightseeing tour among many watersport activities.
+There is also a series of sea caves and strange-shaped cliffs.
+Alternatively, they are possible when visiting them during a relaxing sightseeing tour, among many watersport activities.
 It’s easy to spend a lot of time here with some of the Algarve’s best beautiful beaches.
-Enjoy many day trips to visit the caves, dolphin watching or water sports.
+Enjoy many day trips to visit the caves, dolphin watching, or water sports.
 This really is an amazing place to visit in Portugal.

 This old fishing village today offers dozens of destinations for visitors domestically and internationally.
-The beaches of white tans, parasailing, jetskiing, dolphin watching and diving are not surprising.
+The beaches of white tans, parasailing, jet skiing, dolphin watching, and diving are not surprising.
 Two good beaches worth looking at are Praia da Oura and Praia dos Pescadors.
 The smaller secluded beaches with plenty of charm are ideal for families.
 Take the boat into the countryside to explore appealing villages, narrow streets, and the finest restaurants on offer.
-Also remember to keep in mind the amazing nightlife.
+Also, remember to keep in mind the amazing nightlife.

 Cascais – a pretty cosmopolitan coastal resort and a great place to visit in Portugal